DoctorMcKay/node-steam-user/README.md

 Emitted when a new trade session has started (either as a result of someone accepting a Steam trade request, an in-game (TF2) trade request, or something else).

 The trade is now available at http://steamcommunity.com/trade/[SteamID], and can be automated with [`node-steam-trade`](https://github.com/seishun/node-steam-trade).

+### playingState
+- `blocked` - `true` if you're blocked from playing a game on this session (because a game is being played on this account using another logon session)
+- `playingApp` - If `blocked`, this is the AppID of the game that is being played elsewhere

+**v3.21.0 or later is required to use this event**

+Emitted under these conditions:

+- Right after logon, **only if** a game is being played on this account in another location (i.e. `blocked` is `true`)
+- Whenever a game starts (or stops) being played on another session
+- Whenever you start (or stop) playing a game on this session (via `gamesPlayed`)
+    - In this case, `blocked` is `false` and `playingApp` is the AppID you're currently playing

 ### user
 - `sid` - A `SteamID` object for the user whose data we just received